RabidOwlbear/osr-helper/README.md

 ### Custom Effects

 A 'custom effect' system has been implementd and can be accessed via an  icon located on the character portrait secton of the character sheet when moused over (number 1 in the image below).

+At this time Active Effects are only enable in the OSE game system.
+This will be addressed in a future update.

 #### Active Effects List